Astros vs. Guardians: Betting Trends, Records ATS, Home/Road Splits

 Astros vs. Guardians: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Jose Ramirez and the Cleveland Guardians will play Alex Bregman and the Houston Astros on Saturday at Progressive Field, at 6:10 PM ET.
+Steven Kwan and the Cleveland Guardians will meet Alex Bregman and the Houston Astros on Sunday at Progressive Field, at 12:40 PM ET.

-The favored Guardians have -135 moneyline odds to win against the underdog Astros, who are listed at +110.
-The total for the contest has been listed at 8 runs.
+The Guardians are favored in this one, at -145, while the underdog Astros have +120 odds to win.
+The game's over/under is set at 8 runs.

 Rep your team with officially licensed Astros gear!
 Head to Fanatics to find jerseys, shirts, and much more.